MSR Elixir 2 Review

-Pitching the tent is pretty straight forward, and with a few attempts, the majority of folks will be able to single handed pull it together in around 5 minutes or less.
+Pitching the tent is pretty straightforward, and with a few attempts, the majority of folks will be able to single-handedly pull it together in around 5 minutes or less.
 The tent uses a pole/clip system that is all color coordinated, making it virtually foolproof.

 The footprint and inner tent are pegged to the ground before the large double pole is slotted into the four corners of the inner tent/footprint.
 The inner tent is then attached by using clips to affix it to the poles.
 A second pole is set across the top and connected to the inner which makes the whole structure taught and pretty sturdy.
 This setup works pretty well and can be left as is, in warmer/dryer climes.